Hi Joe,

 Concerned Casey

-Beyond compromising your customers, a data breach is also bad for business.
-After they’ve been compromised, companies can spend millions of dollars addressing their security vulnerabilities and the loss of reputation that comes with a cyber attack.
+After a company has been compromised, they’ll spend millions of dollars addressing their security vulnerabilities and the loss of reputation that comes with a cyber attack.

 The MOPs teams and businesses that are doing security right are focusing on the following areas: